Babette Goes to War: Production

 Bardot had meant to make a film in Hollywood called Paris by Night with Frank Sinatra and Roger Vadim but did not want to go to America.
 Producer Raoul Levy came up with another idea, a film about a young girl who becomes involved with the Resistance called Babette Goes to War.
 Levy assigned Vadim to work on the script with an American writer.
-Vadim's film The Night Heaven Fell was released and performed poorly, so Levy replaced Vadim as director with Christian Jacques.
+Vadim's film The Night Heaven Fell was released and performed poorly, so Levy replaced Vadim as director with Christian-Jaque.

 In September 1958 it was announced Peter Viertel was working on the script.
-By October Christian Jacque was attached as director.
+By October Christian-Jaque was attached as director.
 David Niven was mentioned as a possible co star.

 The film was the first in a three-picture deal Levy had with Columbia, two of which were to star Bardot.
 The studio would invest $2.5 million.
 (Columbia helped finance the hugely successful Bardot-Levy movie And God Created Woman.)
 Gerard Philippe was the original co star announced.
 This deal later expanded to cover three years.

 Levy said he came up with the idea of Bardot keeping on her clothes because it was unexpected.
 "Everything there is to show has been shown," said the producer.

 Filming took place in February and March 1959.
-Bardot and Jacques Charrier had an affair during filming that led to Bardot falling pregnant and them getting married.
+Bardot and Jacques Charrier had an affair during filming that led to Bardot falling pregnant and then marrying Charrier.
 Bardot was briefly ill during filming.

 Reception

 The film had its world premiere at the Moscow Film Festival.
 It was a big hit with admissions in France of 4,657,610.
 It was the fourth most popular film at the French box office in 1959, after The Cow and I, Sleeping Beauty and The Green Mare.
 (It was followed by Some Like It Hot, The Four Hundred Blows, The Magnificent Tramp, North by Northwest, Solomon and Sheba and Black Orpheus.

+Filmink wrote "Bardot is immensely appealing with her pout and cuteness as she wears tin helmets, does pratfalls, tries on wigs, etc."